Froren/realtorca/README.md

 ### API Reference/Options
 *Most of the information was pulled from the DOM nodes on the website*

-All of the following options are optional.
+Most of the following options are optional.
 The first 3 listed are required but the wrapper will provide a default if they aren't specified.

-* `CultureId` - `1` for EN, `2` for FR.
-Defaulted to 1.
+* `CultureId` - language identifier, `1` for English, `2` for French.
+Defaults to 1.
-* `ApplicationId` - Unused.
-Defaulted to 1.
+* `ApplicationId` - Mandatory for some endpoints, defaults to 1, their mobile app uses the value 37
 * `PropertySearchTypeId`- Defaulted to 1.
 Determines the type of property, possible values:
     * `0` No Preference
     * `1` Residential